bluesky-social/bsky-docs/blog/2025-01-13-typescript-sdk-release.md

 }
 ```

-Because we have this duality between "ref" that do not require a `$type` in the object, and "unions" which do, we need a mechanism to make it required based on the context these interfaces are used in.
-This is where the new `$Typed` utility comes in.
+Because the `$type` property of objects is required in some contexts while optional in others, we introduced a new utility type to make it required when needed.
+The `$Typed` utility allows to mark an interface’s `$type` property non optional in contexts where it is required:

 ```typescript
 export type $Typed<V> = V & { $type: string }